klanoue98/Pvol_vcf2gwas/README.md

 - Dscribes the phenotype(s) that are used in GEMMA
 - need to be in csv format
 - col1.
 IDs of individuals (10 males; 10 females) that match IDs in VCF file provided
-- next column titled phenotype "sex", data is binary, denoting males as "1" and females as "0"
+- col2. contains phenotype "sex", as binary; males="1" and females="0"

 Covariate file (Optional)
 - used to provide covariates for the GEMMA analysis when running the linear model or the linear mixed model